Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 <img src="{{site.baseurl}}/images/Challenges.png" alt="Challenges" height="400" width="500">

 * Some of the team members had no prior experience in programming and this was a major setback in our team.
-However, with the support of other team members, we were able to overcome this problem.
+However, with the support of other team members, also the team members with minor programming experiences have been able to contribute significantley to our project.

 * Since none of the team members had worked on an android app earlier, getting the database running was considerably difficult.
+However, thanks to continuous commitment and mutual support, we have been able to solve this task, which was of vital significance for a working app.

 ## Challenges and benefits we experienced as a team

 As most of our team members had worked with each other on other projects, we did not face any problem as a team.
-However, having members with different level of programming experience was an issue we faced.
-In this case, the ones with sufficient knowledge had to do more difficult tasks when compared to others.
+However, having members with different level of programming experience and with different amount of available time for the project were issues we faced.
+Tasks have been split accordingly and due to good organization and real teamwork, we were able to succeed.

 <img src="{{site.baseurl}}/images/Team.jpg" alt="Team" height="400" width="500">